chain-counter/chain-counter.github.io/README.md

 # Chain Counter - count your chains for Pokemon!
-A website for counting SOS chains on Pokemon
+A tool for counting SOS chains on Pokemon

 ## Features:
 * Adding and taking away from the chain